Costumes, treats and decorations can be a hazard

 If your dog is curious, there are several reasons to keep him/her away from jack-o-lanterns.
-Knocking them over could create a fire hazard or your dog could get burned poking their noses inside to investigate.
+Knocking them over could create a fire hazard, or your dog could get burned when poking their nose inside to investigate.

 Last few tips for a happy Halloween with your dog

-Use reflective gear or a small LED light to make your dog visible.
+Use reflective gear or a wearable LED light to make your dog visible.

-We wish you and your family a fun Halloween and keeping your dog happy and safe!
+We wish you and your dog a happy and safe Halloween!